Idokr1/Backgammon-Game-With-Real-Time-Chat/README.md

 1. Run the Server solution
 2. Run the client using a terminal with "npm start" command
 3. Open the application in your browser: http://localhost:3000

+## Usage
+1. Create new accounts in different tabs
+2. You can chat with the second account or play a backgammon game against him

+## Built With
+1. React
+2. ASP.NET
+3. MongoDB
+4. SignalR